 Justin Ausherman, a Frederick County native, attended schools at every level in the County, graduating from Thomas Johnson High School in 1996.
 He continued on to Mount Saint Mary’s University, Emmitsburg, Maryland, graduating in 2001 and later with an MBA.

 Since graduating from college, Justin has worked in many facets of the construction industry, beginning with employment at Ausherman Homes.
-He worked at Ausherman Properties from 2007 to 2012 and in 2013, he founded Blackwolf Commercial.
-Blackwolf focuses on commercial real estate property management and full-service commercial brokerage.
+He worked at Ausherman Properties from 2007 to 2012 and in 2013, he founded AushCo.
+AushCo focuses on full-service property management and commercial real estate brokerage.